 SpamTitan is an industry-leading spam email filter that has received thirty-five awards from the Virus Bulletin anti-spam comparative review for its high spam detection rates.
 Using a combination of versatile front-end tests – including greylisting – SpamTitan detects 99.97% of spam email, and mitigates the risks from email-borne threats with MIME-enabled dual antivirus software provided by Bitdefender and ClamAV.

 SpamTitan has two deployment options.
 SpamTitan Gateway is a virtual filter deployed between a business´s firewall and its mail server, while SpamTitan Cloud is a cloud-based solution that can be implemented by a simple redirection of a business´s DNS.
 Both deployment options are easy to configure via a browser-based interface, and both have a comprehensive reporting suite to assist with determining the optimal settings for your business.

-If your current email filter does not have all the features required to reduce the risk from email-borne threats and the volume of productivity-sapping spam emails your business receives, you are invited to try SpamTitan free for thirty days.
+If your current email filter does not have all the features required to reduce the risk from email-borne threats and the volume of productivity-sapping spam emails your business receives, you are invited to try SpamTitan free for fourteen days.
 Our offer consists of the most appropriate SpamTitan solution for your requirements, including our cloud based anti spam service and gateway solution, and full technical and customer support to help you achieve the highest level of protection against email-borne threats and spam emails.

 Contact us today for more details about our offer, or for further information about our anti-spam tips.